ThisIsMikeyS/mission-planner-lite/MissionPlannerLite/README.md

 ## ✨ Features

-- 🧭 Add, view, and delete named waypoints with latitude and longitude
+- 🧭 Add, view, and delete named waypoints with latitude, longitude, and altitude (in meters)
 - 📤 Export waypoint lists to `.json` format
 - 🗺️ View waypoints on an interactive OpenStreetMap map (opens in browser)
-- 🧼 Simple GUI using Python Tkinter
+- ⏱ Estimate total flight time based on user-defined speed and waypoint distances (3D)
-- ✅ Includes unit tests for both waypoint logic and map rendering
+- 🧼 Simple GUI using Python Tkinter (fixed layout, scrollable)
-- 💡 Easy to extend for mapping, routing, or altitude/distance support
+- ✅ Includes unit tests for core logic, map rendering, and distance/time calculations

 ---